dishant-ramani/Expense-Tracker/blueprint.md

 ### Category Management

 - **Separate Categories for Income and Expense:** The application now enforces separate category lists for income and expense transactions.
 When adding or editing a transaction, the category dropdown menu dynamically updates to show only the relevant categories based on the selected transaction type (income or expense).
+- **Manage Categories Screen:** A new screen allows users to add, edit, and delete categories.
+This provides a centralized place for users to manage their spending and income categories.

 ### Budget Management